Plenary Indulgences

 What Are Plenary Indulgences?

-In his proclamation of the Jubilee of 2025, Pope Francis announced an indulgence would be available to the faithful during the jubilee year.
-The indulgence, he explained, would be “a way of discovering the unlimited nature of God’s mercy.”
+In his proclamation of the Special Year of St. Francis, Pope Leo XIV announced an indulgence would be available to the faithful during the jubilee year.

 A plenary indulgence is a grace granted by the Catholic Church through the merits of Jesus Christ to remove the temporal punishment due to sin.
 When we sin, we commit an offense against God, and while we receive forgiveness through the sacrament of reconciliation, the effects of that sin sometimes remain.
 A plenary indulgence heals that wound, removing all temporal punishment from that sin while a partial indulgence removes some temporal punishment.